drazoxXD/steamdeck-Controls/README.md

 - Make sure both your PC and SteamDeck are on the same local network.
 - For best results, use a stable Wi-Fi connection.
 - Feedback, contributions, and bug reports are welcome!

+---

+## 🚦 Project Status & Maintenance

+This project is provided as-is and is not guaranteed to receive further development or feature updates.
+**I am not required to develop this project further.**
+Bug reports and pull requests are welcome, but please understand that ongoing support or new features may not be provided.